Was Charlotte Brontë’s “Shirley” an Idealized Portrait of Her Sister Emily?

 The rise of the social novel

-A fellow novelist who became known for the genre of social novel was Elizabeth Gaskell, who, incidentally, was also well known for her Life of Charlotte Brontë (1857).
-This posthumous biography that helped cement its subject’s literary legacy shortly after her death.
-Her novel Mary Barton, which preceded Shirley by just a year, and termed an “industrial novel,” explored the relationships between workers and their employers.
+A fellow novelist who excelled at the genre of social novel was Elizabeth Gaskell, who, incidentally, was also to become known for The Life of Charlotte Brontë (1857).
+This posthumous biography helped cement Charlotte’s literary legacy shortly after her death.
+Mrs. Gaskell’s Mary Barton, a novel that preceded Shirley by just a year, and also termed an “industrial novel,” explored the relationships between workers and their employers.

 What makes Shirley fascinating is that Charlotte had told Mrs. Gaskell that the character of Shirley is how she imagined Emily may have turned out if she had enjoyed the benefits of wealth and privilege.
 Another character, Caroline Helstone, may have been loosely inspired by Anne, though others thought she may have been based on Charlotte’s dear friend Ellen Nussey.